Answering Humanist's Accusations Against the Bible

 Who is right?
 Should we go with the majority opinion?
 Or could it be that the humanist who wrote this misunderstood what was written, and assumed something that is not in scripture.
 If you've been reading this from the beginning, you know what to do.
 Go to scripture.
 Find out whaty it actually says.

-Apparently the humanist who wrote this question did not read past verse 46.
-In verse 50, the last sentence above, it states that "Jesus cried out again."
+Apparently, the humanist who wrote this question did not read past verse 46.
+In Matthew 27:50, the last sentence in the above quote states: "Jesus cried out again."
 So "My God, my God, why have you forsaken me." were not his last words.
-He cried out something else after taking a drink of sour wine.
+He “cried out again” loudly after taking a drink of sour wine.
+However, Matthew does not record what He cried out.
+John 19:29b-30 does:

 ...so they put a sponge full of the sour wine upon a branch of hyssop and brought it up to His mouth.
 Therefore when Jesus had received the sour wine, He said, It is finished!
 And He bowed His head and gave up His spirit.

-But Jesus had not yet died.
-Next He bows His head, and John does not say whether He says anything after that or not.
-However, that he bowed His head shows he was still alive.
-He may have said something before giving up His spirit.
+However, Jesus had not yet died.
+Next, He bows His head.
+John does not say whether Jesus says anything after that.
+However, that he bowed His head, instead of His head simply falling forward, shows the motion was intentional and Jesus was still alive.

 For this reason the Father loves Me, because I lay down My life so that I may take it again.
 No one has taken it away from Me, but I lay it down on My own initiative.
 I have authority to lay it down, and I have authority to take it up again.
 This commandment I received from My Father.

 Luke is the one who records Jesus' final words.
-His mission accomplished, Jesus can now lay down His life so that He can demonstrate there is life after death.
-While His mission of redemption has been accomplished, He still needs to die so that three days later He can demonstrate that eternal life is real.
+With His mis-sion accomplished, Jesus can now give up His physical life so that He can demonstrate there is life after death.
+While His mission of redemption was accomplished, He still needs to die physically so that three days later He can demonstrate that eternal life is real.
+Luke records:

 And Jesus, crying out with a loud voice, said, Father, into Your hands I commit My spirit.
 Having said this, He breathed His last.